 Assessment of the avalanche defence measures envisaged for the 2014 Winter Olympic Games in Sochi, Russia

-Fig. 1: View of the Rosa Khutor ski resort, where the alpine skiing events are to be held, also showing the construction works
+Fig. 1: View of the Rosa Khutor ski resort, where the alpine skiing events were held, also showing the construction works

 for the mountain village (photo: SLF, S. Margreth).

-The next Winter Olympic Games will be hosted by the Russian city of
+The last Winter Olympic Games were hosted by the Russian city of

 Sochi in 2014.
-The alpine and nordic skiing events are to be held in Krasnaya Polyana
+The alpine and nordic skiing events were held in Krasnaya Polyana

-in the Western Caucasus, which is home to the Mountain Cluster of venues (Fig.
+in the Western Caucasus, which was home to the Mountain Cluster of venues (Fig.

 region ranks among those that attract the most snowfall in Russia.
 The downhill and super giant